Mario-0/Field-Work-1---Public/README.md

 - r script for mixed effect logistic regression model
 - matlab scripts for cadence calculation

+All code for the experience sampling system can be found here: https://github.com/daw1012345/bike_data_collection.

 More information and raw data can be requested via m.r.boot@utwente.nl.